Together in Christ: 'Stand Your Ground!' — Ephesians 6:13-15

 Notice the last three words in our reading today: "be fully prepared."

-We don't want to be in denial about the war going on between Satan and his demonic forces against God and the people of God.
+We don't want to be in denial about the war going on with Satan and his demonic forces against God and the people of God.
 [1] Paul and the Ephesian followers of Jesus had faced this war, head on, from the earliest days of the Good News of Jesus confronting the powers of darkness.
 When the early believers came to Christ, they burned their books of dark magic and demonstrated their change in loyalties.
 [2] Part of standing our ground against the evil one is recognizing that we live in a "time of evil" where Satan is the prince of this dark world and aided by those who oppose Jesus and His followers.
 [3]

 • The belt of truth that helps us distinguish what is from God and what are the lies of Satan.